goadapp/goad/README.md

       request timeout in seconds (default 15)
   -u string
       URL to load test (required)
+  -H string
+      HTTP Header to add to the request.
+This option can be set multiple times.

 # For example:
 $ goad -n 1000 -c 5 -u https://example.com